What Is A Smart Meter?

 Because a smart meter can measure your usage every 30 minutes, it puts more control in your hands.
 The information is sent quickly to your energy provider who can give you that data through an in-house display or a smartphone app.
 This allows you to get handle on what aspects of your energy use are costing you the most money.

-This give you an idea of what changes you need to make around the home to reduce energy use.
+This can give you an idea of what changes you need to make around the home to potentially reduce your energy use.
 It can also inform your decisions on what type of plan might suit you best if you’re considering a switch to a new provider, or even just renegotiating your current contract.

 More Accuracy in Your Bill